 Nov 7, 2018 11: 50 pm Symbolic communication can be visual or auditory: it can, of course, also be tactile and olfactory.
 Spoken language is made up of vast numbers of arbitrary combinations of vocal sounds, which the invention of writing and numeracy transformed into visual symbols for communicating across time and space.
 It seems … Continue reading Symbols:when a picture is worth a thousand words…

 Nov 7, 2018 11: 50 pm The capacity for a learned and shared system of transmitting information between individuals, and across generations, is culture, a secondary adaptive system that many social animals have.
 Humans developed culture into a major adaptive system.
-In humans this is a learned and shared collective "cognitive niche", the "specialist" … Continue reading Gardening in Eden
+In humans this is a learned and shared collective "cognitive niche", the "specialist" behavioural and cognitive … Continue reading Gardening in Eden

 Jul 7, 2018 8: 44 pm Want to understand the brutality at Standing Rock?
 This banal evil has deep roots in extractive industries..
 The problems with the kind of work and other conditions in the “oil patch” that many Albertans (and other regions in both Canada and the USA - indeed all over the world) have … Continue reading Man-camps for oil, timber, mining… are “wretched hives of scum and villianry”?
 Reflections on resource extraction.

 Why don’t people don’t understand that teaching a child that the killing of an innocent creature is fun.. is entertainment.. or making these acts into signs of manly virtue is destructive of the compassionate spirit of the child?
 It is also destructive of the whole culture that normalizes it.
 It is a slippery slope: when … Continue reading When the Sacred Circle is Broken

 Oct 9, 2017 3: 03 pm Humans, unlike whales and elephants, developed a system of learned behavior that was specialized at environmental manipulation – using technology to do everything from getting and processing food, to maintaining body microclimate.
 Tool use is, of course, prehumen: indeed, it is not limited to primates, and furthermore, creation of … Continue reading Human Nature is shaped by Culture: here’s how…